 The population of L. oreganus at this site occurs in area of dense understory vegetation, including relatively high cover of Toxicodendron diversilobum and coniferous canopy cover.
-In 2009, the BLM thinned trees in the vicinity of sub-population 2, which was expected to increase the vigor of L. oreganus.
+In 2009, the BLM thinned trees in the vicinity of subpopulation 2, which was expected to increase the vigor of L. oreganus.
+In 2015, the area was on the periphery of an area subject to fire.
+While the area with L. oreganus did not burn, subpopulation 1 and the roadside/above road portion of subpopulation 2 were impacted by road construction activities.
+Due to time constraints we were not able to monitor these plots in 2016.

 Eight plots are monitored at Stout's Creek from two subpopulations.
-All four plots in Subpopulation 1 have steadily decreased since monitoring began and the subpopulation has basically disappeared (only 1 individual found in 2014).
+All four plots in subpopulation 1 have steadily decreased since monitoring began and the subpopulation has basically disappeared (only 1 individual found in 2014).
 Thinning treatments did not occur in this portion of the population and the area is heavily overgrown with young trees, shrubs and invasive grasses.
+In 2016, this area was impacted by road maintenance activities, and it is recommended that plots be re-established in the area in order to assess the impacts of these activities.

-All plots from Subpopulation 2 (4 total) have increased in foliar cover and raceme production from 2006 to 2014.
-The "Subpopulation 2, Above Road" plot has shown the greatest increase with the "Subpopulation 2, Below Road" plots improving, but only slightly.
-Oddly, no thinning occurred in "Subpopulation 2, Above Road" plot, which consists of the roadside, cut-bank and platform above the road; however, the openness of the road seems to contribute to the expansion of lupine at this site.
+All plots from subpopulation 2 (4 total) have increased in foliar cover and raceme production from 2006 to 2014.
+The "subpopulation 2, Above Road" plot has shown the greatest increase with the "subpopulation 2, Below Road" plots improving, but only slightly.
+Oddly, no thinning occurred in "subpopulation 2, Above Road" plot, which consists of the roadside, cut-bank and platform above the road; however, the openness of the road seems to contribute to the expansion of L. oreganus at this site.
 Most plants are found within 20 m of the cut bank.
+This area was heavily impacted by road activity, when most of the topsoil was removed from the cutbank.
+The deeply tap-rooted native remained entrenched in a few patches along the cutbank, however total cover of "subpopulation 2, Roadside" decreased from a cover of 15.54m2 in 2014, to an ocular estimate of no more than 5m2 observed in 2016.

-The remaining plots, "Subpopulation 2, Below Road" plots 1-3, received thinning treatments; although there was a slight increase in lupine foliar cover and raceme totals, there was not a drastic increase as was noted at China Ditch and Dickerson Heights.
+The remaining plots, "subpopulation 2, Below Road" plots 1-3, received thinning treatments in 2009; although there was a slight increase in L. oreganus foliar cover and raceme totals, there was not a drastic increase as was noted at China Ditch and Dickerson Heights.
+Further thinning treatments are recommended to increase connectivity between patches of lupine downslope.

 The Loose Laces population is primarily restricted to roadsides or small natural gaps adjacent to roads.
-Three of the four sub-populations have shown general increases (sub-populations 1, 2, and 4), wherease the roadside populations has shown a general decline.
-Raceme count fluctuated early in the study but there is an increasing trend since 2009; in 2011, the fruits per raceme value was the highest recorded since monitoring began at Loose Laces out of all sites.
+Three of the four subpopulations have shown general increases (subpopulations 1, 2, and 4), whereas the roadside populations have shown a general decline.
+Raceme count fluctuated early in the study but there is an increasing trend since 2009.
+In 2011, Loose Laces had the highest fruits per raceme value recorded out of all sites since monitoring began.
 In 2015, while seed set was low at all Roseburg District sites, Loose Laces had the greatest reproductive effort per raceme.
+In 2016, the number of racemes and fruits per raceme increased from 2015 values, while overall foliar cover decreased.
 The BLM thinned trees at the Loose Laces site in 2009.
 Foliar cover, raceme production, and fruits per raceme have all responded positively.

-Negative effects of traffic, including dust and effects of road maintenance are a concern for sub-population 3.
-Outplanting is recommended at sub-populations 1, 2 and 4.
+Negative effects of traffic, including dust and effects of road maintenance are a concern for subpopulation 3.
+Outplanting is recommended at subpopulations 1, 2 and 4.